 If the payment schedule update has any State Fiscal Year payment in excess of the most recently approved payment schedule because of the Contractor's accelerated schedule, and this payment is not approved by the Department, the delay for not performing the work associated with the Contractor's accelerated schedule in the scheduled Fiscal Year will be noncompensable in accordance with subsection 108.08(c), if the Contractor does not proceed at his own risk.

 (c) Failure to Submit Payment Schedule.
-If the Contractor fails to submit the initial payment schedule or a payment schedule update by the required date, the Engineer will withhold progress payments until such time as the Contractor has submitted a current payment schedule.
+If the Contractor fails to submit the initial payment schedule, the Contract will not be executed.
+If a payment schedule update is not submitted by the required date, the Engineer will withhold progress payments until such time as the Contractor has submitted a current payment schedule.

 Subsection 109.06 shall include the following:

 (h) Maximum Partial Payments.
 Partial payments will not be made in excess of the initial payment schedule’s fiscal year totals except at the sole discretion of the Department.
 Work performed in excess of the initial Fiscal Year estimate, without written approval of the Department, shall be performed at the Contractor’s risk.

-A
+If a Contractor proceeds at his own risk, then payment for the at-risk work will be dependent upon ratification of this work by the State Controller’s Office.

 REVISION OF SECTIONS 108 AND 109